Double categories for adaptive quantum computation: Adaptive quantum computation

-Measurement-based quantum computation (MBQC) is a computational framework introduced by Raussendorf--{Briegel}~\cite{raussendorf2001one}, in which computation is performed through a sequence of adaptive quantum measurements.
-In this section, we describe this model using our double categorical language.
+Measurement-based quantum computation (MBQC) is a computational model introduced by Raussendorf and Briegel~\cite{raussendorf2001one}, in which computation is carried out through a sequence of adaptive quantum measurements.
+In this section, we describe this model using our double categorical framework.

-We follow the computational model known as the \emph{measurement calculus}, introduced in \cite{danos2007measurement}.
-This framework specifies the basic quantum operators of MBQC, which we will use as labels for the double port graphs.
+We follow the computational framework known as the \emph{measurement calculus}, introduced in~\cite{danos2007measurement}.
+This framework specifies the basic quantum operations of MBQC, which we use as labels for double port graphs.